Wednesday, 22 January 2025

 Responses from creators: Is video quality affecting engagement?

-He clarified that the quality system Mosseri described works at an “aggregate level,” meaning it applies broadly rather than targeting individual viewers.
+He clarified that the quality management system Mosseri described works at an “aggregate level,” meaning it applies broadly rather than targeting individual viewers.
 He emphasised that it’s a “sliding scale,” not a strict cut-off, and that according to Instagram’s data, most viewers seem more focused on the content than quality differences.
 “Quality seems to be much more important to the original creator, who is likelier to delete the video if it looks poor than to their viewers,” Mosseri noted.

 Despite Mosseri’s reassurance, some creators remain unconvinced.
 For those who invest significant effort into producing high-quality video content, the idea that engagement rates could impact visual quality is concerning.
 For many small creators, every detail matters in establishing their brand, and they worry that this algorithmic quality shift could ultimately affect how potential followers perceive them.